CloudM-Migrate/documentation/Engineering-Reference/M365DestinationAO.md

 Migrate Team channel tabs such as: Web, Document (Word, Excel, PDF, Powerpoint).
 For more information, see article 'Team Channel Tabs'

-Change Conditions: Disable to prevent migration of tabs.
+Change Conditions: Disable to prevent migration of Microsoft Teams tabs.

 ### Retry Count <a name="tretryc"></a>
 {: .no_toc }